perfanalytics/pose2sim/README.md

       is flat, without reflections, surrounded by a white border, and is not rotationally invariant (Nrows ≠ Ncols, and Nrows odd if Ncols even).

     <img src="Content/Calib_int.png" width="600">

+    Intrinsic calibration error should be below 0.5 px.

   - **Calculate extrinsic parameters:**